electronick1/stairs_doc/source/index.html.md

     redis.set(json.dumps(data))
 ```

-Consumer - it's a set of components for writing/saving your data to any type of store or change global state of your system.
+Consumer - it's a set of components for writing/saving your data to any type of store or change the global state of your system.

 You are free to write/save your data inside Flow component, but consumer it's not only about saving - it's a way to accumulate all
 data to one place, and stairs has 3 types of consumers:

 - "simple consumer" - just a simple function which should not return any data.
 Useful for saving data to data store.
 - "standalone_consumer" - function which could be called as a separate process.
 Useful for writing data to a file or accumulating it inside one process for something.
-- "consumer_iter" - function which yields data from pipeline.
-Useful when you want to train neural network and needs data generator.
+- "consumer_iter" - function which yields data from the pipeline.
+Useful when you want to train the neural network and needs data generator.

 Here on the right example of "simple consumer" ->